 - Choose the right bedside sleeper

-Co-sleeping helps you bond with your baby.
-(In fact, emotional and physical bonding is one of cosleeping’s biggest benefits!)
-But you can put the brakes on that bonding—and create an unsafe sleeping environment—if you choose to sleep too far away.
+That kind of nighttime bliss can’t be beat.
+But you can put the brakes on that bonding—and foster a potentially unsafe sleeping environment—if you choose to sleep too far away.

 Dark, light, with the window open, with the window closed, with the thermostat set to a toasty 82 degrees—we all have an opinion on what kind of conditions create the best night’s rest.

 But when co sleeping, the room conditions need to be designed with your baby’s needs in mind.